Stephanie Markowski

-Stephanie Markowski (born August 24, 2001) is a Canadian professional ice hockey defender for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
-She played college ice hockey at Clarkson and Ohio State.
+Stephanie Markowski (born August 24, 2001) is a Canadian professional ice hockey player who is a defender for PWHL Detroit of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge of the PWHL. played college ice hockey at Clarkson and Ohio State.

 Early life

 Markowski was born to Carrie and Robert Markowski.
 She played ice hockey for the Pursuit of Excellence in the Canadian Sport School Hockey League.
 During the 2019 season, she recorded ten goals and 20 assists in 30 games and won the Top Defenseman award.

 Playing career

 College

 Markowski began her collegiate hockey career for Clarkson during the 2019–20 season.
 During her freshman year, she recorded 11 assists in 36 games, and ranked second on the team with 74 blocked shots.
 During the 2020–21 season in her sophomore year, she recorded two goals and nine assists in 19 games, in a season that was shortened due to the COVID-19 pandemic.
 During the 2021–22 season in her junior year, she recorded five goals and six assists in 37 games.
 During the 2022–23 season in her senior year, she recorded nine goals and 23 assists in 42 games, and blocked a team-high 82 shots.

 On March 28, 2023, Markowski announced she would transfer to Ohio State for her final year of eligibility.
 During the 2023–24 season as a graduate student, she recorded three goals and 24 assists in 39 games, and helped lead the Buckeyes to their second NCAA women's ice hockey tournament championship in 2024.